yiisoft/db-pgsql/docs/en/testing.md

 docker run --name pgsql -e POSTGRES_PASSWORD=root -e POSTGRES_USER=root -e POSTGRES_DB=yiitest -d postgres:15
 ```

-If IP address at which the container with DB is accessible is different from `127.0.0.1`, then set environment variable
+If the IP address at which the container with DB is accessible is different from `127.0.0.1`, then set environment variable
 `YIISOFT_DB_PGSQL_TEST_HOST` to actual IP.
 For example:

 ```shell